-As mentioned, both ingredients target different areas of the skin and combined make a powerful and skin reviving duo.
-With each ingredient performing complimentary benefits for the complexion, you will have the peace of mind that the hydrating properties of hyaluronic acid will counteract the drying and peeling side effects of retinol.
-Much like niacinamide, hyaluronic acid is another ingredient that can in fact, be teamed with retinol for a routine that can really pack a punch with each skin hero diminishing fine lines and wrinkles, kick starting collagen production and leaving the complexion glowing, healthy and full of bounce.
+As mentioned, both ingredients target different areas of the skin and when combined make a powerful and skin reviving duo.
+With each ingredient working effectively together, you will have the peace of mind that the hydrating properties of hyaluronic acid will counteract the drying and peeling side effects of retinol.
+Much like niacinamide, hyaluronic acid is another ingredient that can be teamed with retinol for a routine that can really pack a punch.
+Each skin hero diminishing fine lines and wrinkles, kick starting collagen production and leaving the complexion glowing, healthy and full of bounce.

 If you are finding the idea of retinol overwhelming, check out our post about what is retinol and what does it do for the skin.
 This will help clear up any confusion, and as always, before adding a new product to your routine you must first double check with a doctor or dermatologist to ensure it is safe for you and your skin type to use.
 Not forgetting of course, to perform a patch test for 24 hours before applying it all over the skin to avoid any unwanted irritation.